oceanprotocol-archive/OEPs/13/README.md

 |:----------|:-----|:------------|
 |actorId    |address|Owner of the Asset|
 |state      |uint  |TCR state of the user|

+Also, in order to compose the Decentralized ID Document, the Keeper will **emit** events with the attributes specified.
+Those attributes will be used as a
+[cheaper form of storage](https://media.consensys.net/technical-introduction-to-events-and-logs-in-ethereum-a074d65dd61e).
+Attributes don't need to be in the Smart Contract scope, but are important to store some useful information (ie. endpoint of the provider services).
+Events are a cost-effective solution to do that.

+In this case, for each key, value pair added in the **attributes** parameter, a new attribute will be registered using the `setAttribute` Smart Contract method.
+Attribute changes will trigger a **ActorAttributeChanged** event.

 Using any of the existing web3 implementation library (web3.js, web3.py, web3.j, etc), it's possible to interact with the VM Smart Contracts.